L. Leslie Reif ’76 died on February 7, 2004, in San Francisco, California.

-(The following was published by Princeton Alumni Weekly)
+(The following was provided by the Princeton Alumni Weekly)

 Leslie died Feb.
 7, 2004, of complications from an epileptic seizure.